PDF Template Editor

 {% endhint %}

-To bring your PDF to life, use the [`fillTemplate`](/app-builder/build-backend/function-explorer/utilities/pdf-templates.md#filltemplate) function within your backend logic.
-This function is the engine: it takes a data object (like a JSON object from a database), merges the values into your visual placeholders, and outputs the finished PDF document.
-For detailed input/output specifications, refer to the [PDF Templates class documentation](/app-builder/build-backend/function-explorer/utilities/pdf-templates.md).
+To bring your PDF to life, use the [`fillTemplate`](/app-builder/build-backend/function-explorer/utilities/pdf-templates.md#filltemplate) Function within your backend logic.
+This Function is the engine: it takes a data object (like a JSON object from a database), merges the values into your visual Placeholders, and outputs the finished PDF document.
+For detailed input and output specifications, see the [PDF Templates Class documentation](/app-builder/build-backend/function-explorer/utilities/pdf-templates.md).

 To see these concepts in action, follow our step-by-step guide on [automating PDF reports](/tutorials/app-templates/automating-pdf-reports.md).